Public list of decisions by the Mayor and Alderman May Alderman , 2020

 public decision list 20200506

-The college decides:
+The council decides:

-Because the pfas values are exceeded, this must be done at additional cost.
+Because the PFAS values are exceeded, this must be done at additional cost.
 The

 involves a budgeted amount of (rounded) €38,200.

-10. Setup weekly market as of May 7, 2020 / Jan Boersma
+10. Weekly market setup as of May 7, 2020 / Jan Boersma